matjaz99/alertmonitor/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/matjaz99/alertmonitor.svg)](https://hub.docker.com/r/matjaz99/alertmonitor)
 [![GitHub issues](https://img.shields.io/github/issues/matjaz99/alertmonitor.svg)](https://GitHub.com/matjaz99/alertmonitor/issues/)

-Alertmonitor is a webapp for displaying alerts from Prometheus.
-It offers a nice GUI with lots of cool features for browsing, sorting and filtering alerts.
+Alertmonitor is a webapp for displaying active alerts in Prometheus.

 Alertmonitor is receiving alerts from Alertmanager on the HTTP endpoint: `/alertmonitor/webhook`.
 Alternatively, if webhook receiver is not configured, Alertmonitor can still pull alerts directly from Prometheus.
 Ideally both approaches can be used in combination.
-This way you'll always receive alert immediately when it is fired and yet it offers possibility to *synchronize* alerts with Prometheus current state in case if any alert has been lost.
+This way you'll always receive alert immediately when it is fired and yet it offers possibility to *synchronize* alerts with Prometheus in case if any alert has been lost.

-Alertmonitor offers the following views:
-- Active alerts - all currently firing alerts
-- Journal - history of alerts
-- Targets - alerts sorted by targets or instances
-- Statistics - some statistical data (there is also `/metrics` endpoint)
-- Configuration - configuration parameters of Alertmonitor
-- About - general information

-Alertmonitor correlates firing alerts and resolving alerts to display current state of active alarms.
+Alertmonitor automatically correlates firing and resolving alerts to display current state of active alarms.

-Alerts can be filtered by tags.
+Alertmonitor displays monitored targets as instances or SmartTargets.
+Instance is one particular exporter on server, while SmartTarget combines all instances on the same server and displays all active alerts on a server.

+Tags provide a quick way of filtering alerts.

 Screenshot: